INworldR/rl_with_nima/README.md

 # Reinforcement Learning with CartPole

 A reinforcement learning project based on the classic CartPole environment from OpenAI Gymnasium.
-This project implements and experiments with various RL algorithms to solve the pole balancing task.
+This project implements learned dynamics models and DQN agents to solve the pole balancing task using neural network-based environment simulation.

 ## Overview